 Glacial Lakes State Park

-For things to do in Minnesota that won’t break the bank, check out Glacial Lakes State Park.
-This place features a massive lake best known for fishing, boating and other water sports.
+If you are looking for some cool things to do in Minnesota that won’t break the bank, check out Glacial Lakes State Park.
+This place features a massive lake best known for fishing, boating, and other water sports.

 The site also has an abundance of hiking trails so you can hike to a scenic lookout where you’ll get some nice views of the lake.